 8 to 10 people injured after shooting near Chiefs parade, official says

-KANSAS CITY, Mo.
-(AP) — A shooting at the end of the Kansas City Chiefs’ Super Bowl parade left at least eight injured while sending terrified fans running for cover.
+KANSAS CITY (AP) — Shots were fired at the end of the Kansas City Chiefs’ Super Bowl parade Wednesday, injuring eight to 10 people, a fire official said.

-Fire Department Battalion Chief Michael Hopkins said eight to 10 people were injured but declined further comment, saying only that additional information will be released soon.
+Fire Department Battalion Chief Michael Hopkins declined further comment, saying only that additional information will be released soon.

 Police said in a news release that two people were detained.
 Fans were urged to exit the area as quickly as possible.